-If the vehicle is intended to rear tip only, the pivot pins should be left located in the two rear corner sockets - exfactory condition.
+If the vehicle is intended for rear tip only, the pivot pins should be left located in the two rear corner sockets - exfactory condition where transport bolts were fitted.

 If the Pivot Pins have previously been located for side tip they should be relocated in the rear corner sockets only.
 The retaining clips must be fitted to ensure the Pivot Pins do not become dislodged.